-- Laptop.
-Note: most recent laptops come with converters built in the AC adaptor, but make sure you check this.
-If you do not have the proper converter (i.e. one that can convert 230 volt current), then you will ruin your hard drive. - A USB memory device for transferring documents and photographs between computers - Plug adapters and converters for using US appliances/electronics - Do not bring a hair dryer as they will not work in China even with an adapter due to the high voltage. - Bug spray (especially for the spring) - Space/Vacuum bags (can be found at Walmart or Target and condense the amount of space clothing uses in your luggage - luggage ID tags inside and outside of your suitcases - 8 extra passport photos for ID cards, etc. - international phone numbers for computer and credit cards - pocket calculator for currency conversions - address book - a travel alarm clock with extra batteries - a portable music device with extra batteries - playing cards - a Swiss army knife with corkscrew, bottle opener, and scissors (packed in your checked luggage, not your carry-on) - a money belt and/or neck pouch to carry valuables--A MUST! - any preferred health and beauty products (dry skin lotion is available, but expensive) - deodorant does not exist in China.
+- laptop computer (if possible) with wireless capabilities.
+If necessary, a converter specifically for your laptop most laptops have a built-in converter, so check your specific model (if you do not have the proper one you can ruin your hard drive) - A USB memory device for transferring documents and photographs between computers - Plug adapters and converters for using US appliances/electronics - Do not bring a hair dryer as they will not work in China even with an adapter due to the high voltage. - Bug spray (especially for the spring) - Space/Vacuum bags (can be found at Wal-mart or Target and condense the amount of space clothing uses in your luggage - luggage ID tags inside and outside of your suitcases - 8 extra passport photos for ID cards, etc. - international phone numbers for computer and credit cards - pocket calculator for currency conversions - address book - a travel alarm clock with extra batteries - a portable music device with extra batteries - playing cards - a Swiss army knife with corkscrew, bottle opener, and scissors (packed in your checked luggage, not your carry-on) - a money belt and/or neck pouch to carry valuables--A MUST! - any preferred health and beauty products (dry skin lotion is available, but expensive) - deodorant does not exist in China.
 Bring enough for the year as well as other small toiletries. - a travel sewing kit with safety pins - small first aid kit - all medications (both non-prescription and prescription) need to be in their original, labeled containers.
 Take copies of all prescriptions with you. - shower sandals - powdered drink mixes to mix with the "kaishui", which means hot water - notebooks, index cards, other specific school supplies - a camera - sunglasses - sunscreen - Chinese-English dictionary

-- favorite photos of family and friends are nice to have for decoration or to show your new friends - a few token gifts, something typically American, or representative of the area in which you live in the U.S., or from Dickinson College.
+- Headset and microphone for Skype - favorite photos of family and friends are nice to have for decoration or to show your new friends - a few token gifts, something typically American, or representative of the area in which you live in the U.S., or from Dickinson College.
 This is especially a good gift for your host family.